 Viewing a Proxmox Virtual Machine¶

-The virtual machine overview page (for a given virtual machine) can be accessed via the Virtual Machines tab on the compute resource overview page running the virtual machine:
+The virtual machine overview page can be accessed via the Virtual Machines tab on the compute resource overview page running the virtual machine:

 Infrastructure > Compute resources >> list of compute resources > name of a compute resource > Virtual Machines tab > name of a virtual machine